 It quickly became obvious to me that our wives could have stayed home, and probably would have had a better time just hanging out with each other anyway.
 You may not be in the same situation or have the same type of spouse, but I still recommend you just leave them at home and save them the misery of trying to force a conversation with a complete and total stranger that they don’t have anything in common with.
 Besides, you will save money by going stag and pretend you are still in high school while you cruise about the room.
 It is after all, nearly impossible not to adopt at least a little of that old immature energy when you are surrounded by the familiar nostalgia, and your spouse probably doesn’t even want to see that (unless they like making fun of you).

-Meandering about the room like a lost puppy, I bumped into Matt Brown who told his story about how he loved his job as a teacher helping inner city kids in the worst areas in California.
+Meandering about the room like a lost puppy, I bumped into Matt Brown who told his story about how he loved his job as a teacher helping inner-city kids in the worst areas in California.
 It was his way of making a difference and he sounded pretty darn happy.
-I had a quick catch up with a few others and even caught up with Kim Griffin, who was working on a book and had spent many years working as the assistant to Steven Spielberg, which made her cool in my book, even if she doesn’t do another thing with her life.
+I had a quick catch up with a few others and even caught up with Kim Griffin, who was working on a book and had spent many years working as the receptionist to Steven Spielberg, which made her cool in my book, even if she doesn’t do another thing with her life.
 She came with TJ Fantini, who was in a class behind ours, but who was a part of my journey nonetheless.
 We had a fascinating conversation about Hollywood and the acting world.
 He had found himself back in town doing some wonderful work with kids teaching acting, along with some other great projects.
 Some people had never left town and some had traveled the world.
 One amazing woman (Kelli Johnson, who I am not sure if I can say much more about in fear of secret agents visiting my home) had become a pilot, and then later became a part of the CIA working to protect our country from some very dangerous people and predicaments.
 The stories were amazing!